Biblical Theology

 Listen to this article

-This verse is part of a conversation between Barzillai and King David.
-Barzillai was a wealthy and generous man who had supported and provided for David and his men during their time of exile and conflict.
+Although the quotation is often presented as part of a conversation between Barzillai and King David, the biblical text does not record these exact words.
+Barzillai was a wealthy and generous man who had supported David and his men during their time of exile and conflict (see 1 Samuel 17:27‑29).
 In 2 Samuel 19, David returns to Jerusalem after Absalom’s rebellion is quelled and is restored to the throne.
-Barzillai comes to greet David and express his loyalty.
-The verse you mentioned contains a humble response from Barzillai to David.
+Barzillai is mentioned in the narrative, and his son offers to accompany David, demonstrating the family’s loyalty.

 Share this: